hasherlaws18/streaming-01-foundations/README.md

 <details>
 <summary>Show command reference</summary>

+## Change

+I changed the default message count and timeout settings so the Kafka consumer would process more messages and run longer.
+This allowed me to observe more streaming activity and data flow.

 ### In a machine terminal (open in your `Repos` folder)

 After you get a copy of this repo in your own GitHub account,